 Coal, coke and pitch

-Over the centuries, however, mankind has developed sophisticated processes to transform these basic substances into valuable new fuels and materials.
-Since the dawn of civilization, birch tar has been used as a glue, and charcoal and soot as pigments, but it was the development of coke and its chemical by-products during the Industrial Revolution that paved the way for the manufacture of new dyes and plastics.
+Over the centuries, however, it became possible to refine these raw materials and transform them into more valuable fuels and artificial materials.
+This was all thanks to sophisticated processes: since the dawn of civilization, birch tar has been used as a glue, charcoal for the production of iron, and soot as a pigment, but it was the development of coke which catapulted the steel industry into the modern age, while town gas spurred on urban living, and the chemical by-products of the coking process facilitated the invention of new dyes, medicines and plastics.

-In conjunction with the MATERIAL ARCHIV, the exhibition in the Forum provides key information about these commonplace yet astonishing materials, recounts their history and explores their potential future uses.
-Current projects by students from the Design department of Berlin University of the Arts are also on display.
+This special exhibition, which is being held in the MATERIAL ARCHIV, provides key information about the interconnections between an ancient energy source and some common yet astonishing materials, recounts their history and explores coal’s potential for creative uses.
+Current works by designers Philipp Weber and Lapatsch/Unger – all graduates of Berlin University of the Arts – are on display.